thetobysiu/auralight/README.md

 # AURALIGHT
-Auralight is a ESP32-based wireless ambient lighting system.
-It sends screen pixel data to a conntected WS2812B LED strip placed behind the monitor and cast light on the wall.
+Auralight is an ESP32-based wireless ambient lighting system.
+It sends screen pixel data to a connected WS2812B LED strip placed behind the monitor and casts light on the wall.
 I wrote a screen capturing program using Pytorch tensors to accelerate computations, and both the server and the client web interface on the ESP32.

 ## Introduction
 Auralight is a cost-effective solution to extend your entertainment to a next